NewPath-Consulting/Wild-Apricot-Press/README.md

 ## Member Directory Add-on
 Want to display a directory of your Wild Apricot users in WordPress?
 Look no further!
 The Member Directory Add-on for WAWP allows you to show your Wild Apricot users directly in your WordPress site.
 Learn more at https://newpathconsulting.com/wawp.

+## HUEnique Theme
+Derived from GeneratePress, the HUEnique theme works directly with the WAWP plugin!
+HUEnique automatically finds the dominant colors in your company’s logo within seconds, thus customizing the colors in the theme to complement your company’s logo perfectly!
+Learn more at https://newpathconsulting.com/wawp.

 # Version Control
 - v1.0 - Initial version